UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 Notes:
 There are two major ways to work in a collaborative basis using Git and GitHub:

-1. Working with colleagues in a repository where all of you are members with permission to push code to the repository.
+1. Working with colleagues in a repository where all of you are members with permission to push code.
 We call this strategy **branching**.

 If you start a new repository with some coworkers and you add them as collaborators, you can all contribute to it using branching.
-This means that all the contributors can create branches from the `main` branch.

-2. Contributing to a repository that you don't have access using a GitHub tool called **forking**.
+1. Contributing to a repository that you don't have access using a GitHub tool called **forking**.

 The use of forks is common when collaborate on online repositories where you don't have write access, such as open source projects led by someone else.